trueos/pcbsd/src-qt5/docs/desktops.rst

 * :ref:`Openbox`: the window manager used by LXDE.
 You can configure settings such as themes, appearance, mouse, and margins by going to
   :menuselection:`Preferences --> Openbox Configuration Manager`.

-This `forum post <http://forums.pcbsd.org/showthread.php?t=19394>`_ describes how to configure an application to autostart when you login to LXDE.

 .. index:: MATE
 .. _MATE: